rrraaaa/CoinBase/README.md

 //TODO add amooth animation of appearance elements when user scroll to it
 //TODO add modificator before to header menu elements
 //TODO add hover to buttons(finished)
-//TODO add rotatable cards on block cards
+//TODO add rotatable cards on block cards(finished)